-Jurisdiction Legal entity subject to obligations Minimum level Permitted forms Exceptions China Originators, original equity holder or its affiliates of debt-type and future operating income-type special plans 5% net economic interest Horizontal, vertical EU Originator, sponsor or original lender 5% net economic interest 5 different modalities including horizontal and vertical Securitisations of assets guaranteed by government institutions or institutions with a risk weight of ≤ 50% or by Multilateral Development Banks.
+Jurisdiction Legal entity subject to obligations Minimum level Permitted forms Exceptions China Originators, original equity holder or its affiliates of debt-type and future operating income-type special plans 5% net economic interest Horizontal, vertical EU Originator, sponsor or original lender 5% net economic interest 5 different modalities including horizontal and vertical Securitisations of assets guaranteed by government institutions or institutions with a risk weight of ≤ 50% or by multilateral development banks.
 (This is not an exhaustive overview of applicable exceptions.)
-UK As for EU As for EU As for EU As for EU Japan Originator, sponsor, and investor (indirect) 5% net economic interest or equivalent amount of credit risk Horizontal, vertical, combined L shape US Sponsor, originator 5% net economic interest Horizontal, vertical, combined L shape (i.e. 5% in total of horizontal and vertical), asset specific options Qualified RMBS and certain other loans, open-market CLOs (per court decision, see also footnote 105).
+UK As for EU As for EU As for EU As for EU Japan Originator, sponsor, and investor (indirect) 5% net economic interest or equivalent amount of credit risk Horizontal, vertical, combined L shape US Sponsor, originator 5% net economic interest Horizontal, vertical, combined L shape (i.e. 5% in total of horizontal and vertical), asset specific options Qualified RMBS 61 and certain other loans, open-market CLOs (per 2018 court decision, see section 4.2 and Box 6).
 (This is not an exhaustive overview of applicable exceptions.)